 The life span of African Penguins in the wild is about 10-11 years of age; however, some have been known to live as long as 24 years.
 In protected environments such as aquariums and zoos their lifespan is longer.

 African Penguins are listed on the IUCN Red List and the U.S. Endangered Species Act as endangered.
 Twenty-three of the 24 islands were they breed are listed by the government of South Africa as nature reserves and the mainland nesting sites are under the protection of the country’s West Coast National Park Service.
-Egg collecting and slaughter of birds is prohibited.
+Egg collecting and slaughter of birds are prohibited.

-The population of African Penguins has collapsed from several million in the 19th century to 1.2 million in1930 to an estimated 70,000 birds today.
+The population of African Penguins has collapsed from several million in the nineteenth century to 1.2 million in 1930 to an estimated 70,000 birds today.
 The numbers are still declining.
 The collapse is due primarily to human activities such as collection of eggs for human consumption (now prohibited); overfishing of sardines and anchovies (preferred food of the penguins); pollution from oil tankers as they round the Cape of Good Hope; removal of guano for fertilizer from the islands where they built their nesting burrows (now forbidden); competition of larger animals for breeding sites; predation by feral cats and Cape fur seals on the islands, Kelp Gulls, Gannets, and Strawnecked Ibis, and cats, dogs, and leopards on the mainland.
 The population is also affected by infection by mosquitoes carrying avian malaria and human development near their mainland breeding sites.

-Today there is a nationwide breeding program among US aquariums and zoos to ensure the survival of African Penguins in the event of a catastrophic event in their native habitat.
+Today there is a nationwide breeding program among U.S. aquariums and zoos to ensure the survival of African Penguins in the event of a catastrophic event in their native habitat.

 African Penguins are very efficient navigators.
 After months at sea they can find the way back to the nesting site where they were born or nested.
 Three African Penguins equipped with tracking devices and relocated, swam 1,287 km (800 miles) back to their home habitat in just one month.